I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Screaming in rage, I stepped back and kicked in a last-ditch attempt to force it open.

-The creature turned in the confines of the hallway to face me, its tail slamming into stalls and the center beam with an audible crack.
+The creature turned in the confines of the hallway to face me, its tail slamming into the center beam with an audible crack.

 The second-floor joists creaked and groaned as the heavy weight of hay shifted on the broken post.